Unity-Technologies/Unity.Animation.Samples/README.md

 # Unity.Animation.Samples

-Unity Animation Samples repository contains projects that showcase the DOTS Animation package (com.unity.animation).
+This repository contains projects that showcase the new DOTS animation package (com.unity.animation).

 You will find a brief explanation of each sample [here](UnityAnimationHDRPExamples/README.md).